jvanev/jconfig/README.md

 the resolved value of the dependency matches the required value specified in `@DependsOn.value`.

 If this doesn't meet your needs, you can provide a custom comparison strategy via a `DependencyChecker`.
-The custom checker will be used for every explicitly declared `DependsOn.operator` that doesn't match the `DependencyChecker.DEFAULT_OPERATOR` symbol (which is `X`, of course).
+`DependsOn.operator` should be used to specify operators supported by the custom checker.

 #### Example